KatsuteDev/Mal4J/README.md

 ## Contributing

 **Local Tests**
 For local tests you must run the project using JDK 11 with Java 11 level syntax.
+The `src/main/java9` folder should not be marked as a sources root.

 Run tests locally by adding a text file named `client.txt` that contains the client ID in the `src/test/java/resources` directory.